kgajera/wp-link-preview/readme.txt

 == Description ==
 This plugin will add a button to your post/page editor which can be used to generate and embed a link preview for a given URL.
 The link preview consists of a title, description and image which will result in a similar look as sharing a link on Facebook.

+The link preview can also be generated with shortcode: [wplinkpreview url=""]

 == Installation ==
 1. Uncompress the download package